-Stream Gauge A camera was installed near the streamgage in Grand Island along the Platte River to track current flows and ice conditions for three years in the amount of \$14,985,00.
+A camera was installed near the stream gage in Grand Island along the Platte River to track current flows and ice conditions for three years in the amount of \$14,985,00.
 The Platte River Program reimbursed CPNRD for 50% of maintenance costs (\$4,700).
 The camera is located on the Hwy 34 bridge and takes photos every 15 minutes.
 The photos are available on the USGS website.
-The streamgage collects data used for the Program and for NRD management decisions.
+The stream gage collects data used for management decisions.